roshanadh/chatter.io/README.md

 * Go to the URL localhost:3000

 **Done!**
-You can now start chatting!
+You can now start chatting.